 This is a list of notable GSGIS & MLWGS alumni collected by the Foundation & Alumni Office.
 It is by no means exhaustive.
-If you would like to submit someone as a possible addition to this list or update information for anyone on this list, please email Catherine Nicholas at email@example.com.
+If you would like to submit someone as a possible addition to this list or update information for anyone on this list, please email email@example.com.

 Arts & Entertainment

 Sara Schaefer ’96 is a critically acclaimed standup comedian, writer, and producer based in Los Angeles.
 She was recently the co-host of MTV’s late night show Nikki & Sara Live.
-Sarah has appeared on @Midnight, John Oliver’s New York Stand Up Show, Late Night with Jimmy Fallon, Best Week Ever, and Inside Amy Schumer.
+Sara has appeared on @Midnight, John Oliver’s New York Stand Up Show, Late Night with Jimmy Fallon, Best Week Ever, and Inside Amy Schumer.
 She won two Emmy awards for her work at Late Night with Jimmy Fallon, and has written for BestWeekEver.tv and Who Wants to be a Millionaire.
-In 2006-2007, she hosted an on-line comedy/music show for AOL called The DL, for which she made around 350 videos or segments with a varied assortment of noted and upcoming artists, musicians and performers.
-See more on her website.
+At Comedy Central, she writes for Problematic with Moshe Kasher and won a Writers Guild of America award for her work on The Fake News with Ted Nelms.

 Mohammad “Mo” Alavi ‘98 a video game developer who currently works at Respawn Entertainment.
 He is best known for his critically acclaimed work on the Call of Duty series at Infinity Ward.

 Jenny Han ’98 is the New York Times bestselling author of The Summer I Turned Pretty series; Shug; the Burn for Burn trilogy, cowritten with Siobhan Vivian; and the To All the Boys I’ve Loved Before trilogy.
 She is also the author of the chapter book Clara Lee and The Apple Pie Dream.
 Always and Forever, Lara Jean, the final installment in the To All the Boys I’ve Loved Before Trilogy, came out in the summer of 2017 and hit the New York Times bestseller list.
-Also in the summer of 2017, Variety announced that production had begun on a To All the Boys I’ve Loved Before movie starring Lana Condor and directed by Susan Johnson.
+Netflix released the film adaptation of To All the Boys I’ve Loved Before in August 2018.
 See more on her website.

 Jane Samborski ’02 served as Lead Animator for the 2016 film MY ENTIRE HIGH SCHOOL SINKING INTO THE SEA, which attracted voice talent from Jason Schwartzman, Lena Dunham, Reggie Watts, and Maya Rudolph.
 The film was praised in Vice, the Wall Street Journal, and New York Magazine.
 The film showed to acclaim at several film festivals, including the New York Film Festival.
 It was picked up for North American distribution by GKids.

 Marguerite Bennett ’06 is an American comic book writer.
-She has worked on on Bombshells, Angela, Josie and the Pussycats, and her creator-owned book InSeXts.
+She has worked on on Bombshells, Angela, Josie and the Pussycats, Batwoman, and more.
 Her work has been recognized for her depiction of real female relationships, and her representation of LGBTQ stories and characters earned nominations for a GLAAD Media Award in 2016 and 2017.

 Kate Partridge ’06 is the author of ENDS OF THE EARTH, a collection of poetry published by University of Alaska Press.

 Lucy Dacus ’13 is a critically acclaimed indie musician whose debut album No Burden was re-released by classic indie label Matador Records in 2016.
-Lucy has toured the United States as a headliner, as part of festivals like Lollapalooza, and as an opener for legendary indie bands like The Decemberists.
 She has been lauded in outlets like The New York Times, Rolling Stone, and Spin.
-She is currently working on her second album.
+In 2017, she made Style Weekly’s Top 40 Under 40 list.
+The New York Times profiled her in 2018.
+Her second album, Historian, was released to critical acclaim in March 2018 by Matador Records.
+She is also a member of the boygenius, along with Phoebe Bridgers and Julien Baker.
 See more on her website.